EspMeshMesh/espmeshmesh-hassio-addons/meshmeshgo-addon/DOCS.md

 ## How to upgrade revision:

 - Change version on the line MESHMESHGO_VERSION: "vX.Y.Z" in build.yaml
-- Change version on the line version: "X.Y.Z"
+- Change version on the line version: "X.Y.Z" in config.yaml
 - Add section to changelog